jank-lang/jank/book/src/reference/error/analyze/invalid-let.md

 # analyze/invalid-let
-Invalid `let`.

-## Additional explanation
-This happens when a `let` binding form is malformed, such as when the binding form is missing, is not a vector, has an odd number of entries, or uses invalid binding names.
+This happens when a `let` binding form is malformed.
+The binding form may be missing.
+It may not be a vector.
+It may have an odd number of entries.
+The binding names may be invalid.

 ## Mitigations
 Use a binding vector with pairs of unqualified symbol names and values.